 "While in the extreme colds of Canadian winter, I think our wellness habits have centered on creating amazing restaurants.
 Truly!
 Toronto has such a diverse range of excellent restaurants, and that is the direct result of being so cold in the winter—we had to get together and eat well to stay happy in all that slush and grey.
 The most comforting and typically Canadian thing to eat to feel warm and cozy in Canada is poutine."

-We tend to have an all-or-nothing attitude—diet for the week, and then face-slam into pizza and carbs on the weekend.
+We tend to have an all-or-nothing attitude—diet on the weekdays, and then face slam into pizza and carbs on the weekends.

 "There's a huge divide in the UK about what wellness actually is.
 I see much of it as faddy and trend-driven, but the reality is that you step out of London and no one cares what leggings you're wearing or what superfood you're eating," says Pandora Paloma, nutritionist, life coach and founder of RootedLondon.com.
 "There's a huge emphasis in the UK on 'the latest,' whether that be a food, an exercise, diet or a person.
 And that's cool because everyone has a voice and should share it.

 "But what it does is often drive body shaming and comparison, which is a negative way to look at our wholesome and magical bodies.
 We tend to have an all-or-nothing attitude—diet on the weekdays, and then face slam into pizza and carbs on the weekends.
 This is bad for our bodies and also for our minds—constantly depriving and then binging is a cycle that's hard to break away from.
 I'm less (both personally and in my practice) about weight loss and more about satisfaction and promoting kindness to our bodies.
 I like to empower women; we are smart creatures, but we just need to listen to our bodies and the messages they send us about what they need to thrive both mentality and physically."

 There's also a much bigger emphasis on preventative health by being well and staying at an optimum.